Bachelor of Science (BS) in Management and Leadership

 This course focuses on Human Resource Management as it is used in the business environment.
 The covered subject areas include recruitment, selection, promotion, compensation, benefits, training, employee relations and performance appraisals.
 Various tools will be discussed that are available to the Human Resources professional such as job analysis, and job design.
 Students will analyze real-life, legal issues, that pertain to the functions of a Human Resources department, and demonstrate their comprehension by applying the principles they have learned to solve these non-routine issues.
 (Really like your use of non-routine!)

-This course is an advanced level study that challenges students to investigate and analyze the attributes of an effective leader.
-Out-of-the-box thinking is encouraged to bring theory into reality.
-Topics include but are not limited to motivating others, management communication, corporate training, team building and improving leadership qualities within each person.
+This course introduces students to a variety of leadership concepts and serves as a foundational course for more advanced study in leadership.
+Topics include but are not limited to motivating others, management communication, training and development, team building and improving leadership qualities within each person.